vovnet/test_framework/README.md

 # test_framework
 This is test project.
-I was create simple php framework.
+I was create a simple php framework.
 Thanks!